First Class, Business Class, Working Class

 Along the way, I have missed births, funerals and weddings.
 I was travelling when my father died and pretended to be when they cremated him.
 I couldn’t tell you the names of half my friends’ children.
 The price of doing this job is high, never mind having to spend around half of any income to facilitate it.
 I have never owned a house, nor a car, and these things have never felt further away than they do right now.

 Still, one hundred and ten countries in total, all seven continents at least four times each.
 Stories for days.
-I have now spent more time in Antarctica than I have in France.
+I have now spent more time in Antarctica than I have in Spain.
 I’ve seen all of the New Seven Wonders of the World (Petra is the best).
 If you were to have paid for the things I’ve done, the experiences I’ve had, I’d guess you’d be facing a bill for over £2 million.

 Aside from the New York Times, there isn’t a title I’ve wanted to write for that hasn’t eventually paid for my words – paid me to travel the world.
 That will forever blow my mind.
 By most measures, I have reached the top of my trade, frequently nominated for awards, and able to simply look at a map, choose where I want to go, then send emails until the tickets arrive.
 How can it be, that someone with my background could have what many people regard as a dream job?
 Perhaps it’s the same reason the average Brazilian footballer is better than the average British one – because it feels like there’s no other option.